tiagoft/nlp_course/notebooks/activities/04-detecting_fake_news.md

 Find how much each word contributes to the overall classification.
 Are these words the same in each dataset?

+Reflect:

-Reflect: why is this happening?
+* Why is this happening?
+* Do these results indicate that our detector is reliable?
+* Is it feasible to detect fake news using a Bag-of-Words classifier?